Step 1: Apply Online

 Dairy Science - Associate Science Degree

-The Dairy Science Program teaches students the fundamentals of Dairy Production.
+The Dairy Science Program teaches students the fundamentals of Dairy Production with an abundance of hands-on experience.
 Students develop skills and knowledge relative to milk production, selection, reproduction, genetics, nutrition, diseases, fitting, and computer programs.
+See more on the MJC Dairy Science Page.

 Equine Science- Certificate